apache/airflow/docs/apache-airflow/production-deployment.rst

 Production Container Images
 ===========================

-We provides :doc:`a Docker Image (OCI) for Apache Airflow <docker-stack:index>` for use in a containerized environment.
-Consider using it to guarantees that software will always run the same no matter where it’s deployed.
+We provide :doc:`a Docker Image (OCI) for Apache Airflow <docker-stack:index>` for use in a containerized environment.
+Consider using it to guarantee that software will always run the same no matter where it’s deployed.

 .. _production-deployment:kerberos: